Gargoti Museum

-The Gargoti Museum is a museum in the town Sinnar near Nashik in Indian state of Maharashtra that houses a collection of natural mineral & gem specimens collected by K.C.Pandey over 40 years.
+The Gargoti Museum is a museum in the town Sinnar near Nashik in Indian state of Maharashtra that houses a collection of natural mineral and gem specimens collected by K. C. Pandey over 40 years.
 The word "goti" refers to a Marathi word meaning stone or pebble.
-This is India's 1st & only Gem, Mineral & Fossil Museum.
-It is the world's biggest “Private” Gem & Mineral Museum.
-It also houses the largest & the finest collection of Indian Zeolite Minerals & Crystals in the world.
+This is India's first and only gem, mineral, and fossil museum.
+It also houses the largest and finest collection of Indian zeolite minerals and crystals in the world.

 Details

-Gargoti Museum houses the largest & the finest collection of Indian Zeolite Minerals & Crystals in the world.
+The Gargoti Museum houses the largest & the finest collection of Indian Indian zeolite minerals and crystals in the world.
 It is divided into two galleries namely Deccan Plateau Gallery and Prestige Gallery.
 There are 2 floors in the museum and has vast collection of minerals and crystals.
 It is located 32 km from Nashik on Nashik-Shirdi highway in a town named Sinnar.